-- 1. Estimated service population including resident, non-transient, and transient classifications. - 2.
-Totals do not sum to 100% exactly due to rounding.
+3. Totals do not sum to 100% exactly due to rounding.

-Water is supplied to the University system from eight wells located in two wellfields (Wells A, B, C, and D in the Fenton River Wellfield and Wells 1, 2, 3, and 4 in the Willimantic River Wellfield).
+Water is supplied to the UConn water system from seven active wells located at two wellfields (Wells B, C, and D at the Fenton River Wellfield and Wells #1, #2, #3, and #4 at the Willimantic River Wellfield).
 Refer to Figure 1-1 for the locations of key system features.
-Figure 1-2 presents a schematic plan of the system.
+Figure 1-2 represents the schematic plan of the system from the Water Supply Plan.